Useful Links 1

 Aim to have your final paper ready a day or two before the deadline.
 This gives you peace of mind and a chance to triple check.
 Before handing in your assignment for marking, ask yourself: "Is this the VERY BEST that I can do?"

 The Seven Steps of the Research Process.
-Revised 22 December 2009 by Michael Engle, Research & Learning Services, Olin and Uris Libraries, Cornell University, Ithaca NY.
+Review the Steps, Library Research at Cornell University, Ithaca NY.